For more details about people who study philosophy, see the next section.

 1. Why Study Philosophy?

-In multiple studies, people with training in philosophy are shown to be significantly less likely to be duped by faulty reasoning.
+In multiple studies, people with training in philosophy are shown to be significantly less likely to be duped by faulty intuitions.

 Philosophy majors are accepted to med school at higher rates than other majors, including science majors.